The Progression of Reality

 Later, once in the Celestial room, representative of passing into Heaven, I breathed a sigh of relief and finally put all of my previous thoughts and frustrations aside and spent a few moments in prayer, asking the Lord to open my eyes and help me be open to anything He might want to teach me.
 After a few moments I felt prompted to open my eyes.

 As I looked up, I almost instantly noticed the fidgeting young man seated a short way across the room.
 His eyes were closed, his feet planted on the floor evenly in front of him, his back upright but his head bowed.
 His hands were placed out on top of his thighs but struggled to stay still as they grasped and then released the fabric of his pants.
 But it was the agony on his face that struck me the most.
-His features were contorted in frustration, and as my eyes and heart were suddenly opened, I realized how hard he was fighting just to try to stay still and pray… but his body would not let him do so.
+His features were contorted in frustration, and as my eyes and heart were suddenly opened by the Spirit, I realized how hard he was fighting just to try to stay still and pray… but his body would not let him do so.

 My heart instantly became changed as I realized for the first time, that this young man must suffer from some type of disorder that made it almost impossible for him to hold still.
 I considered that with such a condition, what a monumental effort of faith it must take to have to force yourself to sit in one place for nearly two hours of an endowment session.
 Now, having endured through it all, he simply wanted to find a few moments of relief in the Celestial room, and be able to pray in peace and stillness to his Heavenly Father… but it was a bitter fight against his fidgeting flesh to do so.